Composable logical gate error in approximate quantum error correction: reexamining gate implementations in Gottesman-Kitaev-Preskill codes: Upper bounds on the logical gate error

 It is easy to verify that the numerical range satisfies

 where~$\overline{\cN(A)}= \{z \mid \overline{z} \in \cN(A)\}$.
 It follows that

 The claim then follows from Eq.~\eqref{eq:defnumericalrange}. \end{proof}

-An immediate consequence of Lemma~\ref{lem:gateerrorinnernumericalradius} is the following simple bound on the logical gate error of a unitary implementation~$\cW(\rho)=W\rho W^\dagger$ and its adjoint. \begin{corollary}[Gate error of unitary implementations and inner numerical radius] Let~$W: \cH_{in} \rightarrow \cH_{out}$ be unitary and~$\cW(\rho) = W \rho W^\dagger$.
+The following is an immediate consequence of Lemma~\ref{lem:gateerrorinnernumericalradius}: the logical gate error of a unitary implementation~$\cW(\rho)=W\rho W^\dagger$ for a logical unitary $U$ is equal to the logical gate error of the adjoint map $\cW^\dagger$ for the adjoint logical unitary $U^\dagger$. \begin{corollary}[Gate error of unitary implementations and their adjoints] Let~$W: \cH_{in} \rightarrow \cH_{out}$ be unitary and~$\cW(\rho) = W \rho W^\dagger$.
 Then